PEGGY-CAO/acceleratedCpp/README.md

 # acceleratedCpp
+1. interview questions written by C++
-1. implement exercises in the book: Accelerated C++
+2. implement exercises in the book: Accelerated C++
-2. interview questions written by C++

-This repo is used for self-learning the book Accelerated C++.
+This repo includes some C++ solution for interview questions It is also used for self-learning the book Accelerated C++.
-The exercises at the end of each chapter are implemented by Peggy. :)
-It also includes some C++ solution for interview questions